AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 If the decryption fails, the specific log will be discarded.

 For the AztecRPC server to successfully process the decrypted note we need to compute note hash and nullifier.
-Because we want to support arbitrary ways of computing these values, we allow developers to specify a custom function for computing them inside the relevant contract.
+Because we want to support arbitrary ways of computing these values, Noir developers need to implement a `compute_note_hash_and_nullifier` function inside their contracts.
-For this reason each contract working with encrypted events needs to implement the `compute_note_hash_and_nullifier` function.

 This is an example implementation inside the `PrivateTokenContract`: